 You can also stop using Outpost at any time and still be running your site on Ghost.

 The three big areas of difference: business model/financing, cost, and features.

 Unlike those services, Outpost is a cooperative, where each site is a member with voting rights and a financial interest in Outpost’s success.

 Outpost has no traditional Venture Capital investment and never will.
 If you aren't familiar with how that kind of financing works, by not taking venture capital Outpost does not have to grow extremely fast and does not have to have a business model that requires making billions of dollars.

 In simple terms, we can charge less and care more.

 Since Outpost is a cooperative, Outpost member sites get a vote and a say in how the business is run, and in the future, will get rebates at the end of the year like you do at a food co-op or at REI (also a co-operative).

 Outpost’s bylaws also have strict rules on the business being sold, so flipping it to Google for a quick payout won’t happen.
 It also means that Outpost doesn’t have to make decisions to please investors, it has to make ones that benefit co-op members.

-In practice, that means that larger subscription-based businesses using Outpost pay 75% less for more features compared Substack.
+In practice, that means that large subscription-based businesses using Outpost and Ghost(Pro) can pay up to 75% less for more features compared Substack.

 - Substack takes 10% + credit card processing fees, and does not allow you to get paid outside its system.